-Back In those days, hemp was primarily consumed mostly by poor African Americans.
-The psychoactive substance of the plant became widely known by famous African American musicians and Harry despised that.
-He was eventually appointed the first commissioner of the United States Treasury Department's Federal Bureau of Narcotics.
+Back 30s, hemp was primarily consumed by poor African Americans.
+The plant became widely known by famous African American musicians who enjoyed the relaxation effects.
+Harry despised that.

 In 1961, The United Nations created the “Single Convention on Narcotic Drugs” an international treaty that prohibits production and supply of specific drugs and of drugs with similar effects except under license for specific purposes, such medical treatment.